Chas McCormick Player Props: Astros vs. Pirates

-The Houston Astros and Chas McCormick, who went 2-for-5 with a home run and four RBI last time in action, take on Roansy Contreras and the Pittsburgh Pirates at PNC Park, Monday at 6:35 PM ET.
+On Tuesday, Chas McCormick (coming off going 1-for-4 with a double) and the Houston Astros play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 6:35 PM ET.

-In his previous game, he collected four RBI (going 2-for-5 with a home run) against the Twins.
+In his most recent game, he went 1-for-4 with a double against the Pirates.

 Chas McCormick Game Info & Props vs. the Pirates